Couchiching Health at Home Program

 Medication

-• Reminders and prompts to take medications during service provision all meds that are cued must be prepoured or in a blister package, dosette or other secure medication storage device and labeled appropriately.
+• Reminders and prompts to take medications during service provision.
+All meds that are cued must be pre-poured or in a blister package, dosette or other secure medication storage device and labeled appropriately.

 Treatments/Exercises

-Positioning and Physical lifting/Transferring
+Positioning and Physical lifting/ Transferring

 Support of Psychosocial Needs